Bulma: Reception

-Brian Camp and Julie Davis, the authors of Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces, noted that Bulma's character went through the greatest number of changes in the series, and praised the evolution of her character from a "brass, boy-crazy teen girl" in the earliest episodes of Dragon Ball to winding up as one of the matriarchs of the group.
+Brian Camp and Julie Davis, the authors of Anime Classics Zettai!: 100 Must-See Japanese Animation Masterpieces, noted that Bulma's character went through the greatest number of changes in the series, and praised the evolution of her character from a "brassy, boy-crazy teen girl" in the earliest episodes of Dragon Ball to winding up as one of the matriarchs of the group.
 They further added that while Goku is the heart and soul of the group, Bulma is its body, the one who gives it structure and cohesion.

 Bulma's voice actress, Hiromi Tsuru, said she liked Bulma, describing the character as "energetic" and "cheeky."
 She also joked that it was difficult for her to love Vegeta, having thought Bulma would end up with Yamcha.
 In a top ten list for IGN, David Smith ranked Bulma forming a relationship with Vegeta as the top plot twist of Dragon Ball Z.